ajaygunalan/AjVault/content/_index.md

 - [[Real-Time Operating System]]
 - [[ROS]]

-My core exprtise is to developing production-grade software for robots. i constant seek t improve my skills in this and I care a lot about the beauty of it.
+My core expertise is in developing production-grade software for robots.
+I constantly seek to improve my skills in this, and I care a lot about its beauty and optimality.

 ### Hobby Grade Skills
 - [[Communication-Protocols]]